Bahrain Development Bank

 The Bahrain Development Bank (BDB) (Arabic: بنك البحرين للتنمية) is a development finance institution established to by the Government of Bahrain to promote investments in the country.
 BDB is registered with the Ministry of Industry and Commerce and licensed by the Central Bank of Bahrain as a conventional retail bank.

 Overview

 Bahrain Development Bank provides a variety of financial services that are tailored to meet the needs of small and medium businesses in Bahrain.
-These includes business finance, Islamic financing and Tamkeen finance to manufacturing, agribusiness, healthcare and other services sectors.
+These include business finance, Islamic financing and Tamkeen finance to manufacturing, agribusiness, healthcare and other services sectors.

 BDB's headquarters are in Diplomatic Area, Manama, Bahrain.
 As of 31 December 2015, the total asset valuation of the bank was approximately US$514 Million (BHD:194 Million), with shareholder's equity of about US$204.77 million (BHD:77.19 million) and a branch network of six full-fledged branches and two satellite branches.